wbuz24/wbuziak-jgraph/README.md

 sh scripts/motd.sh
 ```
 If you have any issues, check that jgraph, for instance, my local jgraph is in my applications folder and I have that command commented out of the shell script

+Additionally, make sure you have all directories:
+ - jgr/
+ - jpg/
+ - bin/